-Though Leavenworth is beautiful to visit at all times of the year, you should definitely plan to visit during Oktoberfest.
+Though Leavenworth is beautiful to visit at all times of the year, you should definitely plan to visit during Oktoberfest — Leavenworth in the fall in magical!
 The entire town is covered in fall leaves, while music, dancing, and ceremonial tapping of the kegs happen to get you in a festive mood.
 Alternatively, visit Leavenworth during Christmas to see the entire town decked out in lights and, if you’re lucky, covered in fresh-fallen snow!

 Regardless of when you visit Leavenworth, you must spend some time walking around the charming town.
-You can grab a brat, pretzel, and beer at Munchen Haus, one of the best beer gardens in Leavenworth, or sit down at Andres Keller Restaurant for a traditional German meal.
+You can grab a brat, pretzel, and beer at Munchen Haus, one of the best places to eat in Leavenworth, or sit down at Andres Keller Restaurant for a traditional German meal.
 Icicle Brewing Company is a fabulous place to try craft beers if you’re looking for a drink!

 If you visit Leavenworth during the summer or early fall, don’t miss the chance to go hiking in The Enchantments.
 If you want to spend the entire day hiking, the beautiful trek to Colchuck Lake is challenging — but worth it!

 Bainbridge Island is easily one of the best (and easiest!) day trips from Seattle.
 In fact, since you can take the ferry from Seattle, you don’t even need a car — and the ferry ride only takes about a half hour each way!